Dangerous Foods Alert!

 Rising Bread Dough

 Ingesting rising bread dough can be life threatening to dogs.
 The animal’s body heat will cause the dough to “rise” in the stomach.
 Ethanol is produced during the rising process, and the dough may expand to several times its original size.

-Xylitol is a sweetener that is often added to candy or gum and other sweets.
+Xylitol is a sweetener that is often added to candy or gum and even peanut butter.
 Dogs can develop dangerously low blood glucose levels and liver failure from ingesting xylitol.
 Even a very small amount can be deadly.